e0m00p2/majara/content/Updated Journals/[WA] Uncategorized Articles/Krotos The Skeletal God.md

 ---

 # Article
-Among the gods of Majara, Krotos the Skeletal God emerges as a sinister and malevolent [[Deity]], embodying the darker and more fearsome aspects of death.
+Among the gods of [[Majara]], Krotos the Skeletal God emerges as a sinister and malevolent [[Deity]], embodying the darker and more fearsome aspects of death.
 Distinct from [[Lord Death]]'s benevolent and passive nature, Krotos revels in the terror and power that death can wield over the living.

 Appearance: Krotos is a ghastly figure, his skeletal form always exposed, a constant reminder of the inescapable fate awaiting all mortals.
 His bones are an eerie, unnatural white, and his eye sockets burn with relentless blue-white flames, symbolizing his unyielding grip over the souls of the dead.